 On January 28, the tank battalions were given the job of guarding the beaches so that the Japanese couldn’t land troops.
 The 194th guarded the coastline against Japanese landings from Limay to Cabcaban.
 During the day, the tanks hid under the jungle canopy.
 At night they were pulled out onto the beaches.
 The battalion’s half-tracks had the job of patrolling the roads.
 At all times, the tanks were in contact with on-shore and off-shore patrols.

-On Corregidor, Eduardo was assigned to beach defenses.
-According to military records, on May 6, the Japanese launched an all-out attack on Corregidor.
-It was during this attack that Private Eduardo R. Aguero was killed defending the island from invasion on May 6, 1942.
+On Corregidor, Eduardo was assigned to beach defenses and assigned to the 4th Marine Division.
+It is known a large number of tankers were assigned to Skipper Hill.
+According to records kept at Bilibid Prison in Manila, Eduardo was killed on May 5.
+If this is true he may have been killed in the shelling of the island before the Japanese attempted to land.
+On May 6, the Japanese launched an all-out attack on Corregidor.
+Other records show that it was during this attack that Private Eduardo R. Aguero was killed defending the island from invasion on May 6, 1942.
 After the island was surrendered, he and the other men killed were buried.

 His family received two letters from the War Department.
 The first arrived in May 1942.